We’re growing our operations and deepening our roots.

 Cogeneration

-Our cogeneration project is a strategic investment in cleaner, more efficient energy.
-By generating electricity and steam on-site, we’re increasing process efficiency and cutting emissions—supporting both our climate goals and the broader energy transition.
+Our cogeneration project is a strategic investment in cleaner, more efficient energy and long-term operational resilience.
+By generating electricity and steam on-site, we improve process efficiency, reduce emission intensity, and support our global climate commitments.

 Wicehtowak Renewable Power Project